 MR. ROUNDS: I wish I had my toxicologist for this.
 I believe it's considered additive.
 I will always direct people back to the OEHHA report.
 It's lengthy and contains more information, but the bulk of exposure is considered through drinking water.

-When developing primary drinking water standards the State Water Board is required by statute to set the standards as close to the public health as is technologically and economically feasible, while placing primary emphasis on the protection of public health.
+When developing primary drinking water standards the State Water Board is required by statute to set the standards as close to the public health goalas is technologically and economically feasible, while placing primary emphasis on the protection of public health.

 And that leads to this slide.
 These are the major common steps to develop an MCL that result from those statutory requirements.
 The State Water Board collects water quality data to determine the extent of contamination and is a backbone for the feasibility determinations and health benefits.